 cool and creamy

-Panna cotta is an Italian dessert made by simmering fresh cream, milk and sugar together.
-Gelatine is added to make it into a firm dessert.
+Panna cotta is an Italian dessert made by heating gently fresh cream and sugar together.
+Gelatine is added to make it into a semi firm dessert.
 Vanilla panna cotta is the most common one as it can be served with chopped fresh fruit, chocolate or caramel sauce, fruit coulis, nuts etc. The first time I had vanilla panna cotta with strawberry sauce at an Italian restaurant Via Milano in Bangalore.
 I fell in love with the dessert and started my search for a recipe.
 I collected several but never got down to making it at home.
 Browsing through the tonnes of recipes collected, I came across the panna cotta recipe.
 I made mango panna cotta without gelatine.
 Its very easy to make this dessert and sets within a few hours.
 You can replace the mango puree with any other fruit puree.
 If you are going to use pineapple, use tinned ones or cook the fresh ones before you puree it.
 The protein digesting enzyme bromelain does not allow gelatine or agar agar to set well.

-I used thick yogurt instead of cream.
+Most recipes nowadays use milk and not just cream to make the dessert a bit light on the the stomach.
 Agar agar is basically a vegetarian gelatine obtained from a certain variety of sea weed.
 Its readily available in stores and health shops either in the flake form or powder form.
 In Kenya its sold in most stores as china grass.

 MANGO PANNA COTTA

 2 tbsps agar agar flakes